flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/generic-parameters.md

 * **Add a new value** - to add a new value for the same key but for a different environment

 :::info
-For example, if you want to set a `baseURL` generic parameter (the URL will be different, depending on the environment).
+For example, if you want to set a `baseURL` generic parameter (the URL will be different, depending on the environmaent).
 :::

 ![](../../img/generic_params_base.png)